Ayswariyaps/Email-Spam-Detection-Using-Neural-Networks/README.md

-# Email Spam-Detection-Using-Neural-Networks
+# Email Spam Detection using Neural Networks

-This repository contains the implementation and comparative study of various neural network models for email spam detection.
-With the increasing number of internet users and the rapid growth of digital communication, email has become one of the most important means of communication.
-However, along with the growing number of users, spam emails have also been on the rise, posing a common problem on the internet.
+This repository contains a comparative study of neural network models for email spam detection.
+With the rapid growth of digital communication, spam emails have become a serious issue, often leading to privacy breaches, financial loss, and malware attacks.

-Spam emails have a significant impact on users, as deceptive emails from spammers can trick people into sharing personal information or unknowingly downloading harmful software by pretending to be genuine messages.
-Falling for these scams can lead to various consequences, ranging from financial losses to the exposure of personal data.

-To address this issue, numerous machine learning and deep learning models have been proposed in research papers.
-This project presents a comparative study of the following neural network models:

-Capsule Networks (CAPSNET)
-Convolutional Neural Networks (CNN)
-Recurrent Neural Networks (RNN)
-Transformer model - RoBERTa
+To address this problem, the project evaluates multiple deep learning architectures to identify spam emails effectively.

+**Objective**

-The goal of this study is to determine the best-performing model for email spam detection.
-The capacity of each model is evaluated by assessing various performance metrics, including F1 score, recall, precision, accuracy, and support.
+The goal of this study is to analyze and compare the performance of different neural network models and identify the most effective approach for email spam detection.

+**Models Compared**
+1. Capsule Networks (CapsNet)
+2. Convolutional Neural Networks (CNN)
+3. Recurrent Neural Networks (RNN)
+4. Transformer-based model (RoBERTa)

+**Evaluation Metrics**

+The models are compared using standard classification metrics:
+1. Accuracy
+2. Precision
+3. Recall
+4. F1-score
+5. Support